SILO 5.1 (DRAFT)

 Homeostasis is the state of steady internal, physical, chemical, and social conditions maintained by living systems.
 The following video (6:24) by the Amoeba Sisters explores homeostasis and negative/positive feedback in the human body.

+DNA (deoxyribonucleic acid) is the hereditary material in humans and almost all other organisms, acting as a molecular instruction manual for building and maintaining cells.
 In this experiment you can extract your own DNA.
 The following video (1:17) shows how to do this using common household chemicals.

 Diffusion